-Recommendations 1-4 Curriculum Committee will review and provide review and provide recommendations.
-Program Curriculum Committee and Department Chair 2023 None • Expand upon the Automotive Engineering specific elective course options available to students.
-Develop/revise Automotive specific content within the program to bring it up-to- date with recent industry directions.
-Program Curriculum Committee and Department Chair 2023 None • Review program curriculum to ensure consistency and fluidity of content between existing Automotive specific courses, with an eye to elimination of unnecessary overlap in content. • Introduce students to Automotive Engineering specific content erlier in the concent • Introduce students to Automotive Engineering specific content erlier in Recommendation Proposed Follow-Up Responsibility for Leading Follow Up Timeline Resources/Support Needed Recommendations 1-4 Expand upon the Thermofluids content within the program curriculum.
+Recommendation Proposed Follow-Up Responsibility for Leading Follow Up Timeline Resources/Support Needed Expand upon the Thermofluids content within the program curriculum.
 Expand upon the Automotive Engineering specific elective course options available to students.
-Develop/revise Automotive specific content within the program to bring it up-to- date with recent industry directions.
+Develop/revise Automotive specific content within the program to bring it up-todate with recent industry directions.
 Review program curriculum to ensure consistency and fluidity of content between existing Automotive specific courses, with an eye to elimination of unnecessary overlap in content.
 Introduce students to Automotive Engineering specific content earlier in the program.
 Curriculum Committee will review and provide recommendations.
 Program Curriculum Committee and Department Chair 2023 None

-Recommendation 6 Follow up with Provost and Dean 2023 None Clearly define the relationship between the ACE and the Faculty of Engineering and Applied Science, particularly the facility's role within the Automotive Engineering Program, and ensure it is reflected in the messaging that is sent to prospective students.
+Recommendation 6 • Clearly define the relationship between the ACE and the Faculty of Engineering and Applied Science, particularly the facility's role within the Automotive Engineering Program, and ensure it is reflected in the messaging that is sent to prospective students.
 Look for ways to improve student access/involvement with the ACE Facility at undergraduate level.
-VP-Research.
-Recommendation 8 Review faculty compliment to ensure there is sufficient regular (TTT) faculty to comfortably meet the program's needs, now and going forward.
+Follow up with Provost and VP-Research.
+Dean 2023 None Recommendation 8 • Review faculty compliment to ensure there is sufficient regular (TTT) faculty to comfortably meet the program's needs, now and going forward.
 Ask to hire 2 to 3 more faculty members to support Automotive/Mechatronics.
 These are large programs and we don't have proper coverage for all expertise.
 Dean/Provost 2023 Yes Recommendation 12-13 Investigate the program's student retention, particularly students choosing to switch into another program.
 Develop supports to assist student performance and retention.
 Consider establishing a program- Associate Dean will follow up with the advising team and collect all the relevant data.
-Associate Dean 2022 None

-specific scholarship that

-can be offered to the first-

-year quality-selected

-students, and to

-continuing students with

-both quality-based and

-need-based selections,

-and/or some expanded

-peer mentoring or

-opportunities for

-assistance from teaching

-assistants.
+Associate Dean 2022 None specific scholarship that can be offered to the first- year quality-selected students, and to continuing students with both quality-based and need-based selections, and/or some expanded peer mentoring or opportunities for assistance from teaching assistants.

-\The Dean of the Faculty, in consultation with the Program Review Chair shall be responsible for monitoring the Implementation Plan.
+^{}The Dean of the Faculty, in consultation with the Program Review Chair shall be responsible for monitoring the Implementation Plan.
 The details of progress made will be presented to the Academic Resource Committee, Academic Council and the Board of Governors and filed in the Office of the Provost and Vice-President (Academic).